chronicleprotocol/documentation/docs/Resources/FAQ/Oracles.md

 We recommend using the tryXXX functions (e.g., tryRead()) because they are safer to use since they never revert.

 For full specifications for each of the functions, please check the [Scribe contract](https://github.com/chronicleprotocol/scribe/blob/main/src/Scribe.sol).

+## What is the difference between `poke` / `poke_optimized` and `opPoke` / `opPoke_optimized`?

+`Poke` and `poke_optimized` are functionally identical, as are `opPoke` and `opPoke_optimized`.
+The only difference between the standard and _optimized versions is that the `_optimized` functions are designed with selectors that contain more zero bytes.
+Since zero bytes are cheaper in calldata, these functions consume slightly less gas when called.
+The difference in gas is small, but beneficial for frequently executed transactions.

+`opPoke` is intended for use on Ethereum mainnet and follows an optimistic update mechanism that includes a challenge period.
+However, if the asset price becomes too volatile and moves out of the acceptable spread while the `opPoke` call is still within its challenge window, the update can be overridden by submitting a regular poke, which applies immediately without delay.